Ford Crown Victoria Police Interceptor: 2003 (re-engineering)

 Another notable change for 2003 was the addition of 7-hole 16x8 inch steel wheels, replacing the old concave 20-hole steel wheels.
-A 2003 model can be told apart from its 1998-2002 counterpart models by simply examining the wheels.
+A 2003 model can be told apart from its 1998–2002 counterpart models by simply examining the wheels.
 Due to the new underpinnings, the wheels for the new cars had a much higher offset and look almost flat.
 Along with a new wheel design, new hubcaps were introduced.
-These new 7-hole steel wheels were the subject of a recall.
+These new 7-hole steel wheels were eventually the subject of a recall.